 Digital Composites & Key Art

 Being a child of the 80's and growing up with some iconic action, scifi and fantasy films I've always had a keen interest in the cinematic world.
-Since working for myself this passion has started to wiggle its way into the forefront of my composite work, looking for new ways to capture and bottle that cinematic magic into composite imagery.
+Since working for myself this passion has started to find its way into the forefront of my composite work, looking for new ways to capture and bottle that cinematic magic into composite imagery.
+Movie Poster Designer

 How long does it take to create a composite?

-Digital composites can take lots of planning, sweat, tears and time, as well as arguably being one of the more challenging uses of Photoshop.
-A single digital composite can take anywhere from several hours, to days, weeks, or months of work, depending on its complexity and message.
+Digital composites are extremely detail orientated and can take time to get right, as well as being arguably one of the more highly skilled uses of Photoshop.
+A single digital composite can take anywhere from hours, days, weeks, or months of work, depending on its complexity and message.

 Coming up with the idea